maros/Zway-BlindControl/README.md

 ## insulation_rules.devices

-A list of all blinds and shaded managed by this rule
+A list of all blinds and shades managed by this rule.

 ## insulation_rules.position

-Desired closing position (0-255)
+Desired closing position (0-99)

 ## uv_sensor